 Anyone with these symptoms needs emergency medical attention.
 Anaphylaxis can be fatal if it is not treated immediately.

-According to a review in the British Journal of Clinical Pharmacology, adverse drug reactions account for 3-6 percent of all hospital admissions.
-Not all of these reactions are caused by allergies, however.
+According to a review in the British Journal of Clinical Pharmacology, adverse drug reactions account for

 It is very important to understand that an allergic reaction to a drug is not the same as a side effect, an intolerance, or an interaction with another drug.